Skip to main content

 Metrics

-Metrics are ideal for examining quantitative data and aggregated numbers, providing a broad overview, such as the performance of an entire group.
+Metrics are used for examining quantitative data, either for individual users or aggregated across an entire group.
 They help you quickly grasp trends and patterns at a higher level.

 User Activity Metrics